-Other price risk is the risk that the value of a financial instrument will fluctuate as a result of changes in market prices.
+Other price risk is the risk that the value of a financial instrument will fluctuate as a result of changes in market and commodity prices.

-The Company's other price risk includes equity price risk, whereby the Company's investment in marketable securities is subject to market price fluctuations.
-The Company held no marketable securities at December 31, 2015 and 2014.
+The Company's other price risk includes equity price risk, whereby the Company's investment in marketable securities are held for trading financial assets with fluctuations in quoted market prices recorded at FVTPL.
+There are no separately quoted market values for the AzMet and AzMin shares.

-The Company has recognized a derivative liability pursuant to the share purchase agreement with Marlin which closed on October 30, 2015, whereby the Company shall pay 55 troy ounces of gold to Marlin on each of the first three anniversaries of the closing date of the agreement (or its U.S. dollar equivalent), for a total of 165 troy ounces of gold.
-The derivative liability fluctuates with the gold spot prices resulting in the recognition of gains and losses in profit or loss in which the Company has not hedged the payable gold troy ounces.
-Based upon the net exposure as at December 31, 2015 and assuming all other variables remain constant, a 20% depreciation or appreciation of the gold spot prices could result in a decrease/increase of approximately \$35,000 (2014 - \$Nil) in the Company's net losses.
+The Company has recognized a derivative liability pursuant to the share purchase agreement with Marlin Gold which closed on October 30, 2015, whereby the Company shall pay 55 troy ounces of gold to Marlin Gold on each of the first three anniversaries of the closing date of the agreement (or its U.S. dollar equivalent), for a total of 165 troy ounces of gold.
+The derivative liability fluctuated with the gold spot prices resulting in the recognition of gains and losses in profit or loss in which the Company has not hedged the payable gold troy ounces.
+Based upon the net exposure as at December 31, 2015 and assuming all other variables remain constant, a 20% depreciation or appreciation of the gold spot prices could result in a decrease/increase of approximately \$35,000 in the Company's net losses.
+Pursuant to the Sale Agreement between the Company and Endeavour which closed on May 27, 2016, Endeavour assumed responsibility for the 165 troy ounces payable to Marlin Gold.

-Management's Discussion and Analysis For the Year ended December 31, 2015 (expressed in United States dollars)
+Management's Discussion and Analysis For the Year ended December 31, 2016 (expressed in United States dollars)